-Suburban rainwater tanks asks what volume you would need to plan for home and garden, and gives thoughts on an underground reservoir, rather than plastic or fibreglass storage chambers.
+Suburban rainwater tanks asks what volume you would need to plan for your home and garden, and gives thoughts on an underground reservoir, rather than plastic or fibre-glass storage chambers.

 The factors to consider are the size of your roof from which you can harvest rainwater, and the length of your dry-season.

 That is about 1,100 square feet.

-Two such suburban rainwater tanks, in total about 5,000 litres, would provide enough storage for two weeks.
+One 5,000 litre suburban rainwater tank would provide enough storage for two weeks.
 If the weather is fickle for a month, and you can top up from the utility, then you would be fine.

 If not, to be safe, you would need 10 kilolitres of storage, or 2649 gallons, to be more exact.